Download Finding Aid (242 KB)

 Open under the rules and regulations of the Louise Pettus Archives and Special Collections

 he Equal Rights Amendment (ERA) was a proposed amendment to the United States Constitution designed to guarantee equal rights for women.

 Scope and Content Note

-The Equal Rights Amendment South Carolina Coalition Papers was donated to the Louise Pettus Archives & Special Collections at Winthrop University by Joanne Montague.
+The Equal Rights Amendment South Carolina Coalition Records was donated to the Louise Pettus Archives & Special Collections at Winthrop University by Joanne Montague.

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.

 Finding Aid Citation

 Louise Pettus Archives and Special Collections, Winthrop University, "Equal Rights Amendment South Carolina Coalition Records - Accession 1618".
 Finding Aid 947.